2001 Malaysian Grand Prix: Post-race

 Ralf Schumacher said he felt the first lap collision with Barrichello prevented him from finishing on the podium and noted it was the second collision the latter had with a German driver in the past two races, "He should learn the rules.
 It is a racing accident but it difficult to understand how it happened because the car in front usually has the priority in the corner."
 Barrichello argued that Ralf Schumacher had not provided him with enough space to negotiate through, "If he comes around the outside, he leaves some room for a line.
 But I had no room or line and I had to let the car roll.
 He was in front and suddenly he shut the door and that was where we touched."
 Ron Dennis, the McLaren team principal, said he was certain the decision to run his cars on the wet tyres was correct, "Are we disappointed?
 Not really, but we are more frustrated.
 Today was one of those days when you have to make a decision and we made ours to go on wets and they (Ferrari) took a risk and went on intermediates."
 Brawn stated Ferrari had information from testing at the Fiorano Circuit that the intermediate tyres operated efficiently in deep standing water, "We knew there were dry parts of the track and we knew there were wet parts of the track and we knew the tyres were very good in the morning [warm-up] as well.
 That was what we ran this morning.
 We knew it was very good and we knew it would go into the dry."

 Irvine described the weather conditions that were observed early in the race as "worse than Spa proportions, the rain was of Suzuka proportions – just like the weather at the race in Japan in 1995."
 Villeneuve said that "It was just undriveable in those conditions.
 It was a big downpour.
 I couldn't see anything and what made it more dangerous was that everyone was on dry tyres and did not have their red lights on."
-Verstappen said that although he was disappointed to score no points he was still pleased, "It was great to play with the big boys.
+Verstappen said that although he was disappointed to score no championship points he was still pleased, "It was great to play with the big boys.
 It showed all the F1 teams that I can drive.
 You need equipment to win races, and I think that if I had the right equipment, I could do it."